pepper-jk/house_rules_5e/README.md

 The DC for the spell is 10 + the level at which they would cast the spell - the base level of the spell.

 If a warlock casts a spell in this way, they still expend a spell slot as they would normally.

+### Crunchy Crits

+When scoring a critical hit, you add max damage to your roll instead of rolling the dice double.